keithfancher/tvmv/README.md

 If you don't trust this behavior, or if you prefer something guaranteed to be repeatable (or scriptable?), you can match a show by its unique ID using the `-i` flag.
-As mentioned above, you can get a show's id via `tvmv search`.
+As mentioned above, you can get a show's ID via `tvmv search`.

 ### Multi-language subtitle files